Data Breach Prevention: 14 Tactics, Techniques & Tools

 Third-party risk management applies to your third-party vendors and partners and fundamentally involves regular, structured risk assessments for both.
 Why do this?
 Conducting thorough vendor risk assessments helps identify and mitigate outside vulnerabilities, like those within your supply chain or partner sales network.
 The last thing your company needs is a leak of intellectual property or customer lists to an unknown portion of your supply chain or vendor network.

-These assessments should evaluate third-party security practices, policies, and relevant industry compliance status.
+These assessments should, at a minimum, evaluate third-party security practices, policies, and any relevant industry compliance status.
 An easy way to establish this is at the contract level.
 Use a standardized and legally reviewed template to bake in contractual obligations for data security for all vendors, including definitions for security gaps, how to resolve them, and timelines for resolution before a contractual issue arises.

 This ensures that all your related third parties use the same consistent framework, reducing the dollar and time cost of those third-party reviews.
 These contracts should strongly consider requirements surrounding data protection, incident response, regulatory compliance, and the accountability of vendors who breach those requirements.